 These crimes significantly affect the ability of students to learn.
 It affects their sense of security, which leads to decreased academic performance and school attendance.
 Students who experience crimes regularly often develop anxiety, depression, and other behavioral issues.
 Furthermore, crimes affect staff and educators, including their ability to facilitate the learning of students.

 On the bright side, various studies have been conducted to fully understand the effects of crimes and what measures can be made to prevent and mitigate them.
+Many of these studies are finding their way into academic programs, like that of an online master’s degree in criminal justice.
 Programs have also been developed and implemented to provide student support, especially for those who are vulnerable.
 Additionally, school and college campuses have begun increasing security measures, especially in areas where crimes are prevalent.

 However, the efforts to curb this problem must not stop there.
 Students, parents, educators, and school administrators must continue to reach out to their respective communities to create a safe space for students in and out of school campuses.
 Meanwhile, parents must remain vigilant and proactively check if their kids’ schools are rolling out the necessary security measures.
 After all, the cooperation of students, educators, school administrations, parents, and the community is required to prevent crimes and provide support to those who are vulnerable.